ching-wang/ching-wang.io/about.markdown

 ---

 Hello, my name is Qing (pronounced like "Ching").
-I'm currently a student at Flatiron School learning software engineering.
+I'm currently a student at [Flatiron School](https://flatironschool.com/) learning software engineering in London.
 I'm on my way to be a full stack developer.

 This site is mainly for my learning notes and also for sharing things I do.